genesiscommunitysuccess/docs/docs/platform-reference/external-systems/fix-xlator.md

 When using the FIX_IN table, the appropriate index and column are selected automatically.

 When specifying a message type, this will become a filter on type, so the "EXECUTION_REPORT" stream will only stream execution reports.
-Also, the fields can now be accessed in a typesafe manner:
+Also, the fields can now be accessed in a type-safe manner:

 ```kotlin
 fixStream<ExecutionReport>("EXECUTION_REPORT_VODL") {